 Educators across the country are taking note: Research shows that instilling and encouraging positive character strengths, such as kindness, compassion and perseverance, can be as important to our children as the basics of learning math and reading.
 We want our kids to grow up in a world that celebrates character and a generosity of spirit.

-#HappyActs provide kids with joy and fulfillment through everyday acts of kindness.
 They learn how to be happy, share happiness and live positive lifestyles.
 When we choose to teach our students about happiness, we become the catalyst for positive change in ourselves and others.

 Questions to engage students in a discussion about authentic happiness